hyosung11/Launch-School/Courses/journal.md

 09:34 Working on the Closure and Private Data practice problems.
 Good to think of doing scales like a musician to grease the groove of the work.

 10:16 I finished Assignment 9 > Closures and Private Data.

+11:15 I blew through IIFEs and am going to start the practice problems next.